 If you have learned how to play poker with shallower stacks and don’t feel very comfortable with more than 100 big blinds, you have come to the right place.

 We are about to look at the most useful tips for deep stack poker play, which will help you make proper adjustments.
-But before we look into those, let’s try and understand the concept of deep stack poker in general and how it differs from more short-stacked play.
+But before we look into those, let’s try to understand the concept of deep stack poker in general and how it differs from more short-stacked play.

 What Is Deep Stack Poker?